5 Signs You've Mastered the Funnel-Focused Approach to Content Briefing

 Now, here's where it gets interesting: user intent and funnel stages are like two peas in a pod.
 They're closely connected, and getting this connection right is a sure sign you've got the funnel-focused approach handled.
 Think about it:

-- BOFU – They're ready to make a decision and look for specifics about products or services.
+- BOFU – They're ready to make a decision and look for specifics about products or services, often looking for product comparisons or customer testimonials.

 Let's look at a quick example.